Marta — Ukrainian tennis player,

 Foundation Strategy Approved in 2024

 Last year, the Foundation approved its official development strategy, focused on expanding programs and supporting young talent.
-A key milestone was signing memorandums of cooperation with the Ministry of Education and Science of Ukraine, the Ministry of Youth and Sports of Ukraine, the Ministry of Economy of Ukraine, Lviv City Council, Ukraine Global Scholars, and the Ukrainian Tennis Association.
+A key milestone was signing memorandums of cooperation with the Ministry of Education and Science of Ukraine, the Ministry of Youth and Sports of Ukraine, the Ministry of Economy of Ukraine, Lviv City Council, Ukraine Global Scholars, and the Ukrainian Tennis Federation.

 Marta is the Foundation’s first donor and is actively working to engage partners to bring initiatives to life and achieve shared goals.